Seteeri/Particle/README.md

 Particle is a PicoLisp presentation binary tree (AST) UI.

 Particle is the realization of my vision of the human computer interaction model.
-I want to take the extensibility, dynamicness, and cohesion of past Lisp Machines, Smalltalk-like enivronments, and others, and evolve the text interface to empower as many users as possible to take advantage of the increasing digital connectedness.
+I want to take the extensibility, dynamicness, and cohesion of past Lisp Machines, Smalltalk-like enivronments, and others, and evolve the text interface to empower as many users as possible to take advantage of the increasing integration of the digital world, the ever-growing computing power, and ubiquitousness of the internet.

 Originally, this project was attempted in other languages but became only possible with PicoLisp, because *all* data is based on cons cell structures retained during runtime, which allows the interface and data to be homoiconic.
 For example, a C array would break this principle (for interop, they can be symbolized through a number, i.e. pointer).